sochix/TLSharp/README.md

 You should change the telegram server address to XX.
 XX server address you can get from InitResponse.
 Address should be changed in [this file](https://github.com/sochix/TLSharp/blob/master/TLSharp.Core/Network/TcpTransport.cs)

+#### I get an exception: System.IO.EndOfStreamException: Unable to read beyond the end of the stream.
+All test methos except that AuthenticationWorks and TestConnection return same error.
+I did every thing including setting api id and hash, and setting server address.

+You should create a Telegram session.
+See [configuration guide](#sending-messages-set-up)

 #### Why does TLSharp lacks future XXXX?

 Now TLSharp is basic realization of Telegram protocol, you can be a contributor or a sponsor to speed-up developemnt of any feature.